 Are you ready for Windows 11?

 Are you ready to say goodbye to Windows 10 entirely?
-We have made a special Windows 11 blog and report to help you audit your network to do a Windows 11 readiness check of your systems.
+We have made a special Windows 11 blog and report to help you audit your network to do a Windows 11 readiness check of systems you are interested in upgrading.
+The audit will aid you in discovering which devices meet the Windows 11 requirements.